Tech

 It appears that the Tesla Robotaxi was at fault in about seven of the 17 crashes; a human safety monitor was present in the vehicle for all of them.
 In two of the incidents, the crash happened after Tesla’s remote operator took over.
 In the vast majority, no one was hurt, with just two minor injuries and one hospitalization, in an incident where the Robotaxi was rear-ended by an SUV.

 Typically the crashes resulted in damaged property.
-One involved a dog that “made contact with the bottom of the Tesla ADS's front right bumper which caused the dog to be pushed to the right, into the lane and path of an approaching van.”
+One involved a dog that “made contact with the bottom of the Tesla ADSs [automated driving systems] front right bumper which caused the dog to be pushed to the right, into the lane and path of an approaching van.”
 The report said the dog was seen running away from behind the van.

-On the last earnings call, CEO Elon Musk incorrectly said that there hasn’t been a single Robotaxi accident.
-And rollout of the service itself has been much slower than Musk originally advertised.
+On the company’s earnings call in April, CEO Elon Musk incorrectly said that there hadn’t been a single Robotaxi accident.
+Rollout of the service itself has also been much slower than Musk originally advertised.
 In San Francisco and Austin, there are still safety monitors in the front seat.
-The company’s recent driverless expansion to Houston and Dallas only includes a handful of vehicles, and a recent Reuters report on those found them to be struggling.
-In one instance what should have been a 20-minute trip took two hours.
+The company’s recent driverless expansion to Houston and Dallas includes only a handful of vehicles, and a recent Reuters report on those found them to be struggling.
+In one instance, what should have been a 20-minute trip took two hours.

 We’ve put together a table of the 17 crashes so you can read the narrative details in full: